CartoDB/crankshaft/doc/02_moran.md

 | rowid | INT | Row id of the values which correspond to the input rows. |
 | vals | NUMERIC | Values from `'column_name'`. |

-#### Notes

-*   Rows will null values will be omitted from this analysis.
-To ensure they are added to the analysis, fill the null-valued cells with an appropriate value such as the mean of a column, the mean of the most recent two time steps, or use a `LEFT JOIN` to get null outputs from the analysis.
-*   Input query can only accept tables (datasets) in the users database account.
-Common table expressions (CTEs) do not work as an input unless specified in the `subquery` parameter.

 #### Example Usage